This local office offers the following services.

 Here’s how the program works:

 - Donors (individuals, businesses, churches, schools, organizations, and groups) are matched with children in need of school supplies and are provided a standardized list of the required supplies.
-The donors purchase supplies and backpacks and School Counseling Office at the elementary schools the 2nd week in August.
+The donors purchase supplies and backpacks and deliver them to the Counseling Office at the child’s elementary school the 2nd week in August.

 - On average, school supplies cost between $50 and $75, depending upon the child’s grade in school.